dominant-strategies/go-quai/doc/soap.md

 There is no need to set coinbase in stratum.
 Quai block reward will follow the current structure after the soap/kawpow upgrade.

+## Template Updates
+To determine if you should update miners with a new template, poll quai_getBlockTemplate once per second and check the `previousblockhash`, `quairoot`, `quaiheight` and `merkleroot` fields in the template.
+- If the `previousblockhash` changes, immediately notify all miners with `clean=true`
+- If the `quaiheight` changes, immediately notify all miners with `clean=true`
+- If the `quairoot` changes, immediately notify all miners with `clean=false`
+- If the `merkleroot` changes, notify all miners with `clean=false`

 ## Reference Implementations

 Two public pool codebases already integrate these RPCs.
 Reviewing their diffs can